Multi-scale Laplacian community detection in heterogeneous networks: The Laplacian Random-Walk

 \section{The Laplacian Random-Walk}

-In the previous sections we have illustrated our new method of community detection based on the time-dependent metric induced by the graph diffusion evolution operator $e^{-\tau\hat L}$.
-One may wonder if this method can be extended to other physically meaningful dynamics of exploration of the network.
-This is the case for instance for the homogeneous random walks whose stochastic evolution is described by the random walk Laplacian $\hat L_{RW}=\hat D^{-1}\hat L$.
-This encodes a discrete time traveling dynamics of a walker moving from a node to any nearest neighbor node with uniform probability: i.e., the transition matrix for the random walk dynamics on top of a graph \cite{Burioni2005,Chung1997} (see Appendix \ref{LRWAp} for more details).
-It is important to note that the operator $\hat\rho(\tau)$ of Eq.~\eqref{RhoMat}, on which the above method is based, is properly defined because $\hat L$ is symmetric and positive semi-definite, while $\hat L_{RW}$ in general is not.
-Even though it is not symmetric, all eigenvalues of $\hat L_{RW}$ are real and satisfy $0\le \mu_i\le 2$ with $\mu_i=2$ included only in the case of bipartite networks and $\hat L_{RW}$ is similar to the symmetric operator $\hat L_{sym}=D^{1/2}\hat L_{RW}\hat D^{-1/2}$.
-In this way we can reformulate our method for the random walk exploration dynamics of the network by simply substituting $\hat L$ with $\hat L_{sym}$.
+One might ask whether the current use of the LRG can be extended to other meaningful dynamics on the network.
+To do so, we examine the stochastic behavior of random walks, using the random walk Laplacian $\hat L_{RW}=\hat D^{-1}\hat L$.
+This encodes a discrete time-traveling dynamics of a walker moving from a node to any nearest neighbor with uniform probability: i.e., the transition matrix for a RW on top of a graph \cite{Burioni2005,Chung1997} (see also Appendix \ref{LRWAp}).
+The operator $\hat\rho(\tau)$ is well-defined because, although $\hat L_{RW}$ is not symmetric, all its eigenvalues are real and fall within the range $0 \leq \mu_i \leq 2$.
+Notably, $\hat L_{RW}$ is similar to the symmetric operator $\hat L_{sym}=D^{1/2}\hat L_{RW}\hat D^{-1/2}$, enabling us to reformulate our framework for the RW exploration dynamics of the network by substituting $\hat L$ with $\hat L_{sym}$.